netobserv/documents/blogs/agent_metrics_perf/index.md

 ![Resource usage at 1s cacheTimeout](./images/res-usage-1s.png)

 More flows mean more CPU.
 The impact goes beyond the agent alone, as the components that are downstream the pipeline (flowlogs-pipeline and, if you use them, Kafka and Loki), will also need to process more flows.
-But while the situation seems less glorious here, this is on purpose: to keep us out of a flows runaway due to over-use of the ring buffer.
+But while the situation seems less glorious here, this is on purpose: to keep us out of a flows runaway due to over-use of the ring buffer, which we will see next.

 ### When it all goes wrong